genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/11_integrate-fix-gateway.md

 }
 ```
 ### 3. Configure FIX-XLator Plugin for the Streamer Client
-The FIX-Xlator plugin allows you to use a number of extension functions designed to make working with QuickFIX message classes in your streamer and streamer client scripts much easier.
+The FIX-Xlator plugin enables you to use a number of extension functions that make it easier to work with QuickFIX message classes in your streamer and streamer client scripts.
-It also allows you to generate type safe accessors for custom message fields based on a custom dictionary.
+It also enables you to generate type-safe accessors for custom message fields based on a custom dictionary.
-The reference documentation including how to structure the FIX messages module in your project can be found [here](/creating-applications/defining-your-application/integrations/external-systems/fix-xlator/)
+For details of how to structure the FIX messages module in your project, check our [FIX-Xlator](/creating-applications/defining-your-application/integrations/external-systems/fix-xlator/) documentation.

 ### 4. Configure the Streamer Client
-In order to complete our FIX drop copy workflow, we need a Streamer Client to listen to the stream, convert any TRADE objects to a FIX message format and forward them on to the Gateway.
+To complete our FIX drop copy workflow, we need a Streamer Client.
+This will listen to the stream, convert any TRADE objects to a FIX message format, and forward them on to the Gateway.

+#### Genesis process and service definitions
+As you did earlier, you need to update the two key configuration files for the application:

+- **trading_app-processes.xml**
+- **trading_app-service-definitions.xml**

-Create the FIX Streamer-Client configuration by adding the following XML to the trading_app-processes.xml file
+Create the FIX Streamer-Client configuration by adding the following XML to the **trading_app-processes.xml** file:
 ```xml
 <process name="TRADING_APP_FGW_STREAMER_CLIENT">
     <groupId>TRADING_APP</groupId>